 By the application deadline, regardless of the state of your immunization, you need to provide:

-Upload these documents in a single PDF file to the Immunization/Vaccination Docs (IMMU) item of your Dentistry application checklist via your Minerva account.
+Upload these documents in a single PDF file to the Immunization/Vaccination Docs (IMMU) item of your Dentistry application checklist via your Minerva account NOT through the Student Wellness Hub as indicated on the immunization form.
 For reasons of security, do not submit your documentation via e-mail, nor submit your original documents; keep all original documentation with you.

 Although not required when submitting an application, candidates who will receive an offer of admission will need to provide proof of certification in cardiopulmonary resuscitation (CPR), level C or C+, and automated external defibrillation (AED) training.
 Certification must be granted, or fully recognised, by one of the following organisations: the Canadian Heart and Stroke Foundation, the Quebec Heart and Stroke Foundation, the Canadian Red Cross, St. John Ambulance, the American Heart Association, or the American Red Cross.
 This document will be required by November 30th of the year in which you are commencing undergraduate dental education.

 Applicants to the Degree Completion program are required to submit proof of Quebec residency, Canadian Citizenship or Permanent Residency of Canada.

 To confirm your Quebec residency and see which documents you will need to provide, please visit this webpage: https://www.mcgill.ca/legaldocuments/quebec.
 You need to demonstrate how your Quebec Residency was established from the start.
 Thereby, situations #2, 3 and 14 cannot be used to prove Quebec Residency for the purpose of admission.

 Canadian citizens and permanent residents of Canada are required to provide one of the following documentation:

 - Canadian birth certificate OR